KatherineMichel/the-global-united-methodist-church-reimagined/user_recruiting_process_and_testing_area_setup.md

 * Opened lightning demo and mobile app use case links in a browser
 * Printed interview guide and placed in clipboard alongside notepad and pen
 * Cleaned room
+* Placed a "Do not disturb!
+User testing in progress" sign on the door
 * After each interview, reset testing setup, including prototype